NikV/pods-more-magic-tag/README.md

 - Check if More Tag Exists
 - If post does not have <! -- More --> tag, replace with excerpty
 - If no excerpt, return stuff like normal.
+1. The first test would be if a user enterd the {@post_more} magic tag into a Pods template or between the [pods] shortcode.
+If the user has enterd the More tag somewhere in the Pods Post Type editor, then return anything that comes before the more tag.
+If the more tag is not entered, then read test #2
+2.